This article is part of a larger series on Real Estate Lead Generation and Marketing.

 What to Avoid in Your Real Estate Elevator Pitch

-There are a number of elements to avoid in your real estate elevator pitch.
-Many of these will be eliminated after you’ve practiced your pitch, but take a moment to review them before putting your pitch into action:
+There are several elements to avoid in your real estate elevator pitch, like talking too fast and using unnecessary information.
+Many of these will be eliminated after practicing your pitch, but take a moment to review them before putting your pitch into action:

 - Do not start with “I’m a real estate agent”: This may be your first instinct at a networking event, but starting with this phrase does not encourage further conversation.